 Jef Raskin, best known for his work at the Macintosh Project at Apple, describes the problems of invisible UI elements in his Book “The Humane Interface”.
 He claims that the user should always be in control of an application.
 When a user interface suddenly changes, will this still be the case?
 Can he undo it?
 Will there be a control panel for it which eventually increases the complexity of the application after all?
 What happens if the user doesn’t use the application for a while?
 At which time exactly will you show the reduced version?
 Questions upon questions…

 It’s not a secret that we are creatures of habit.
 Habits build the foundation of user experience; they define the way we use applications and increase efficiency.
 Raskin even argues that we should deliberately take advantage of the human trait of habit development and further argues:

 An interface is humane if it is responsive to human needs and considerate of human frailties.

 An interface should be responsive to human needs.
 Is Progressive Reduction a move towards more responsive interfaces?
 Possibly.
-Simon Raess, founder of Ginetta Web / Design and former Product Designer at Google pointed me towards two interesting phenomena we can bring in to assess this concept in a more scientific & psychological perspective.
+Simon Raess, founder of Ginetta Web / Design and former Product Designer at Google pointed me towards two interesting phenomena we can bring in to assess this concept from a more scientific and psychological point of view.
 These concepts go with the name Change Blindness and Change Aversion.